rackerlabs/docs-developer-blog/_posts/2019-01-11-reminders-for-applying-oracle-cpu-patches.md

 ### Deduction:

-From our analysis, we draw the followoing conclusions:
+From our analysis, we draw the following conclusions:

 1. The file synchronization in the prepare phase is only for the **APPL\_TOP**.